Terminal based code snippet display tool

 For custom made code using the purdy library, the following controls will also work:

 S – go to the next section, skipping any animation.

 <TAB> – focus next window area in a multi Screen display

 <SHIFT><TAB> – focus previous window area in a multi Screen display

 Additionally the s, S, and <LEFT> commands all support skipping multiple steps by specifying a number first.
 For example the sequence 12s would skip past the next 12 steps.

 The purdy script is fairly simple.
 You can create more complex animations by writing programs using the purdy library.
 Custom programs can have split screens, highlighting lines, slide transitions and more.
 More information can be found in the Library Documentation.

 $ pip install purdy

-Purdy has been tested with Python 3.7.
+Purdy has been tested with Python 3.7 through 3.11.
 Terminal control is done with the Urwid library.
 Parsing and tokenization is done through Pygments.
 Both libraries are execellent and I’m grateful they’re publically available.